pip-services/pip-services-docs/content/en/conceptual/building_blocks/concurrency/_index.md

 {{< tabselector "Node" ".NET" "Golang" "Dart" "Python" "Java" >}}

 In order to achieve scalability and resilience, microservices have to allow running multiple instances of the same microservice.
 In this way, infrastructure can distribute load across them, and switch traffic to surviving instances, when some instances fail.
 The easier way to achieve this is to implement microservices as completely stateless independent components.
 However, there are situations when microservices have to maintain their states or coordinate their work among their instances or with other microservices.
 To support these scenarios the Pip.Services toolkit offers a few abstractions.
-Let’s look at them.
+Let's look at them.

 ### State management